On gap rigidity problems for compact Hermitian symmetric spaces: The affine-algebraicity of the Chow space and a weaker version of gap rigidity

-Also we write $P=K^{\mathbb{C}}M^-$ and $S$ is the submanifold in $M$ tangent to some standard models at every point.
-Then it suffices to prove \begin{enumerate} \item The standard models tangent to $T_o(S)$ is an $(n-m)$-dimensional family and for given $S$ a corresponding standard model can be uniquely determined by an $(n-m)$-dimensional subspace $Q\subset S^2T_o(S)\otimes N_{o,S|M}$, where $Q$ is spanned by the second fundamental forms of all standard models. \item There is a totally real $K$-orbit on $P.[T_o(X)]\subset Gr(m, T_o(M))$ such that $\dim_{\mathbb{C}}(P.[V])=\dim_{\mathbb{C}}(K^{\mathbb{C}}.[V])=\dim_{\mathbb{R}}(K.[V])$ where $[V]$ denotes a reference point on the totally real $K$-orbit.
-Also, the isotropy group $H$ of the $G$-action on the space of standard models has finitely many connected components. \end{enumerate} Assuming these two facts, we can give a proof for the Main Theorem. \begin{proof}[Proof of the Main Theorem] From the first fact we know that for each $x\in S$ there exists only one standard model tangent to $S$ at $x$ to the second order and hence the holomorphic map from $S$ to the moduli space of standard models can be constructed.
-On the other hand, $V$ is corresponding to some choice of standard models, we fix one as $g.X$ and choose some K\"{a}hler-Einstein metric on $M$ such that $g.X$ is totally geodesic with respect to this metric.
+In this part, we give the proof of Theorem \ref{generalaffineness} and Corollary \ref{general}.
+Suppose $X$ is an $(H_2)$-subspace in $M=G/P$ satisfying that $P.[T_o(X)]$ is contained in a complement of a $P$-invariant hypersurface in $Gr(m,T_o(M))$ where $\dim(M)=n, \dim(X)=m$.
+The idea is basically similar as diagonal curve case, we need to show \begin{enumerate} \item The standard models with the same tangent subspace at $o$ form an $(n-m)$-dimensional family and the space of second fundamental forms of all standard models is an $(n-m)$-dimensional subspace in $S^2T_o(X)\otimes N_{o,X|M}$ (which will be denoted by $Q$). \item There is a totally real $K$-orbit on $P.[T_o(X)]\subset Gr(m, T_o(M))$ such that $\dim_{\mathbb{C}}(P.[V])=\dim_{\mathbb{C}}(K^{\mathbb{C}}.[V])=\dim_{\mathbb{R}}(K.[V])$ where $[V]$ denotes a reference point on the totally real $K$-orbit.
+Also, the isotropy group $H$ of the $G$-action on the space of standard models has finitely many connected components. \end{enumerate} Assuming these two facts, we can give a proof for Theorem \ref{generalaffineness} and Corollary \ref{general}. \begin{proof}[Proof of Theorem \ref{generalaffineness}] We know $V$ is corresponding to some choice of standard models, we fix one as $g.X$ and choose some K\"{a}hler-Einstein metric on $M$ such that $g.X$ is totally geodesic with respect to this metric.
 Inheriting the same argument and notations in diagonal curve case, we also have two double fibrations.
 The first one is given by